OLIOEX/ng-persist/README.md

 ]);
 ```

-On Android data will be persisted (by default) to internal storage on your device
+On Android data will be persisted (by default) to external storage on your device
+however, if you need to store data internally, set `internalStorage = true`.
-(ie bundled within the app and only accessible by your app), however, if you need
+Internal storage means any related data bundled within the app and only accessible
-to store data externally, set `useExternalStorage = true`.
+by your app.

 Inject ```$persist``` into your controller